enricopolanski/functional-programming/README.md

 const y = x
 ```

-As you can see refactoring a program that includes non referentially transparent expressions might be a challenge.
+As you can see refactoring a program including non-referentially transparent expressions might be challenging.
 In functional programming, where every expression is referentially transparent the cognitive load required to make changes is severely reduced.

 ## Composition